beyondthefruit/origami/README.md

 - First time using SVG, some SVG parameters such as Viewbox can't be used on CSS or Javascript, for example to update the size of the origami, I had to use transform: scale(..) on CSS
 - SVG difficult to manipulate expecially for complex animation: Animate can't be manipulated on JS or CSS.
+- SVG animation does not have 3d perspective
 - Designing the SVG on Figma: I had to draw several origamis before getting the result that I wanted.

+## 🛸 Improvement / Next Steps

+- [] Create test files with [Testing Library](https://testing-library.com/)
+- [] Create other design to upload
+- [] Create a button to end animation see https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/end

 ### `npm start`